mhdawson/micro-app-cloud-backup/README.md

 project/npm and you must set up google drive credentials as outlined in the readme for that project.

+For me the initial use case will be to back docker images and lxc images which I have running in virtual machines hosted in the cloud.

+For docker image backups, a new copy will only be upload if the image has changed or the target folder on google drive does not already include a backup that matches the current version of the image.

+For files being uploaded, the contents of the specified directories will be uploaded and once each file is uploaded it will be transferred to the specified "Move To" directory such that the source directory will be empty at the end of the transfer.

+For downloaded files, files will only be downloaded from the source google drive folder if a copy does not already exist in the local destination folder.

 Docker images and files which are uploaded are both encrypted and compressed as part of the upload.
 Before using please ensure you have validated that the encryption is suitable